vistadataproject/vistadataproject.github.io/demo/PCE/immunization.md

 Select appropriate modifier(s) and enter optional comments.
 Click OK and an alert display asking if you are the Primary Provider for this Encounter.
 Click Yes to save this procedure.
 ![](../images/PCE/saveImm.png)

-The RPC Emulator implements the RPC call with an MVDM ORWPCE SAVE operation.
+The RPC Emulator implements the RPC call with an ORWPCE SAVE operation.
 After creating and updating appropriate information in VISTA, the nodeVISTA manager will dispatch this create event.
 ![](../images/PCE/immRpc.png)

 This new procedure is now in CPRS with its associated outpatient encounter, visit,tiu Document and provider records.